syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Text/Measure-the-text-in-PDF-document/).

+### Measure tilting space

+The Syncfusion PDF library enables users to accurately measure tilted spaces when drawing or measuring text in italic styles.
+This feature significantly improves measurement precision in PDF documents, especially when dealing with italicized fonts.
+To utilize this functionality, you can use the MeasureTiltingSpace property available in the PdfStringFormat class.

+Refer to the following code example for further information.

+{% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}

+PdfDocument document = new PdfDocument();
+//Add a page to the document
+PdfPage page = document.Pages.Add();
+// Load the font file from the stream
+FileStream fontStream = new FileStream(@"../../../arial.ttf", FileMode.Open, FileAccess.Read);
+//Create a new PDF font instance
+PdfFont font = new PdfTrueTypeFont(fontStream, 14, PdfFontStyle.Italic);
+//Create a new PDF string format instance PdfStringFormat format = new PdfStringFormat();
+//Enable the measure tilting space
+format.MeasureTiltingSpace = true;
+string text = "Hello World!";
+//Measure the tilted text
+SizeF size = font.MeasureString(text, format);
+//Draw the text to the PDF document. page.Graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(0, 0, size.Width, size.Height));
+//Creating the stream object
+MemoryStream stream = new MemoryStream();
+//Save the document as stream
+document.Save(stream);
+//Close the document
+document.Close(true);

+{% endhighlight %}

+{% highlight c# tabtitle="C# [Windows-specific]" %}

+ //Create a new PDF document
+PdfDocument document = new PdfDocument();
+//Add a page to the document
+PdfPage page = document.Pages.Add();
+//Create a new PDF font instance
+PdfFont font = new PdfTrueTypeFont(new Font("Arial", 14, PdfFontStyle.Italic),true);
+//Create a new PDF string format instance PdfStringFormat format = new PdfStringFormat();
+//Enable the measure tilting space
+format.MeasureTiltingSpace = true;
+string text = "Hello World!";
+//Measure the tilted text
+SizeF size = font.MeasureString(text, format);
+//Draw the text to the PDF document. page.Graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(0,0, size.Width, size.Height));
+//Save the document.
+document.Save("Output.pdf");
+//Close the document
+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Create the new PDF document
+Dim document As PdfDocument = New PdfDocument()
+'Add a page to the document
+Dim page As PdfPage = document.Pages.Add()
+'Load the font file from the stream
+Dim fontStream As FileStream = New FileStream("font.ttf", FileMode.Open, FileAccess.Read)
+'Create a new PDF font instance
+Dim font As PdfFont = New PdfTrueTypeFont(fontStream, 14, PdfFontStyle.Italic)
+'Create a new PDF string format instance
+Dim format As PdfStringFormat = New PdfStringFormat() 'Enable a measure tilting space
+format.MeasureTiltingSpace = True
+Dim text As String = "Hello World!"
+'Measure the tilted text
+Dim size As SizeF = font.MeasureString(text, format) 'Draw the text to the PDF document. page.Graphics.DrawString(text, font, PdfBrushes.Black, New RectangleF(0, 0, size.Width, size.Height))
+Dim stream As MemoryStream = New MemoryStream()
+Save the document as stream
+document.Save(stream)
+Close the document
+document.Close(True)

+{% endhighlight %}

+{% endtabs %}

+You can download a complete working sample from [GitHub]().

 ## Embedding fonts and working with Unicode text

 To embed a font or display Unicode text in the document, the ‘Unicode’ Boolean parameter of the [PdfTrueTypeFont](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfTrueTypeFont.html#Syncfusion_Pdf_Base__ctor) constructor has to be set to true.
 The following code illustrates the same.